 Focus on building vocabulary and mathematical literacy

 In this unit, students will explore Number concepts through the real world Measurement context of Money.
 A variety of money contexts will be explored using paper play money, at first trading only $1, $10, and $100 notes, and eventually extending the trades and operations into using thousands, millions and billions of dollars.

 Students will be involved in making fair trades and exchanges of their money in order to have practical experiences with the essential "rules" of our place value system.
-Namely, that any ten of one denomination is equal to one of the next higher order (ie. 10 ones = 1 ten, 10 tens = 1 hundred, 10 hundreds = 1 thousand and so on).
+Namely, that any ten of one denomination is equal to one of the next higher order (that is, 10 ones = 1 ten, 10 tens = 1 hundred, 10 hundreds = 1 thousand and so on).
 The money context, with real world problems, will be used to enable students to make sense of, and to "unlock", the keys to the language, patterns and rules of our place value system.
 By exploring large numbers through the concrete material of play money, students will gain confidence decoding and reading multi-digit numbers involving, ones, tens, hundreds and eventually, thousands, millions, billions, trillions etc.

 In this unit students will explore the meaning of digits in whole numbers as well as developing deeper understandings about our place value system within the context of money problems.

 The focus of the Number learning will be on developing better understandings about the fundamentals of our place value system, namely that: